Puppet-Finland/puppet-rsnapshot/README.md

 # rsnapshot

-A Puppet module for managing rsnapshot
+A Puppet module for managing rsnapshot.

 # Module usage